Photo By Jim Dryden

 Williams teaches printmaking and book arts at the Minneapolis College of Art and Design and the Minnesota Center for Book Arts.
 She has taught workshops and presented lectures at museums and colleges across the United States and in Europe.
 Her work is in the collections of the Walker Art Center, San Francisco Museum of Modern Art, Minnesota Historical Society, and numerous other museums, universities, and libraries.

 Honors include Jerome Foundation fellowships, grants and awards from the Minnesota Craft Council, the Minnesota Center for Book Arts and the Minneapolis College of Art and Design, and a major commission for the Carleton College library, the Nancy Gast Riss Carleton Cabinet of Wonders.
-She has held residencies at the Frans Masereel Printmaking Center, in Kasterlee, Belgium, ArtPark, in Lewiston, New York, and Women’s Studio Workshop in Rosendale, New York.
-In 2008, Jody Williams received the first Minnesota Book Artist Award from the Friends of the Saint Paul Public Library, and in 2013 she was awarded a Minnesota State Arts Board Artist Initiative grant.
+She has held residencies at the Frans Masereel Print Center, in Kasterlee, Belgium, ArtPark, in Lewiston, New York, and Women’s Studio Workshop in Rosendale, New York.
+In 2008, Jody Williams received the first Minnesota Book Artist Award from the Friends of the Saint Paul Public Library, and she was awarded Minnesota State Arts Board Artist Initiative grants in 2016 and 2013.